-Asha Sharma.
-Ms. Sharma has served as our Chief Operating Officer since February 2021.
-From August 2017 to February 2021, Ms. Sharma led product organizations at Meta Platforms, Inc., a social networking company, where she was most recently Vice President of Product for Messenger, where she oversaw messaging, video communication, and monetization efforts.
+Confidential Treatment Requested by Maplebear Inc. Pursuant to 17 C.F.R.
+Section 200.83 company, where she was most recently Vice President of Product for Messenger, where she oversaw messaging, video communication, and monetization efforts.
 Prior to Meta, Ms. Sharma served as the Chief Operating Officer and Corporate Secretary from July 2015 to August 2017 at Porch Group, Inc., a vertical software platform for the home, where she also served as Chief Marketing Officer from May 2013 to July 2015.
 She also currently serves as a member of the board of directors of AppLovin Corporation, a mobile technology company.
 Ms. Sharma holds a B.S. in Business from the University of Minnesota's Carlson School of Management.